vvvv/The-Gray-Book/reference/libraries/texturefx.md

 | Apply | Boolean | | If disabled, the input is returned unchanged

 ## Base Shaders to inherit from
-**Is there a requirement at all?**
-You can inherit your shaders from the following, multiple inheritance is allowed:

-* TextureFX:
-* ShaderUtils: Pi,...
+There are a bunch of shaders you can inherit useful functionality from.
+Multiple Inheritance is allowed!

+* Shipping with Stride: Use the [Shader Explorer](https://github.com/tebjan/Stride.ShaderExplorer) to browse available shaders to inherit from (requires also [Stride](https://stride3d.net/download/) to be installed)
+* Shipping with VL.Stride: Explore the .sdsl files in: C:\Program Files\vvvv\vvvv_gamma_...\lib\packs\VL.Stride.Runtime...\stride\Assets\Effects

+### Recommended base shaders

-### FilterBase
+#### FilterBase
-Deriving from this shader provides:
-* the Filter() function to override which comes with the color of the input texture as input
+Deriving from this shader provides the Filter() function to override which comes with the color of the input texture already sampled, as input:
-*
-Gives you an already sampled texture and allows you to override the Filter function.

 ```hlsl
 shader MyFx_TextureFX : FilterBase